anj7429/ML_PROJECTS/README.md

-# 📊 Netflix Data Analysis (EDA)

-This project explores a Netflix dataset using Exploratory Data Analysis (EDA) to uncover trends in content type, genres, popularity, and user ratings.
+# 🤖 Machine Learning Projects

+This repository contains various machine learning projects showcasing different algorithms, techniques, and applications.

+## 🚀 Projects Included
+- Supervised Learning (Regression & Classification)
+- Unsupervised Learning (Clustering & Dimensionality Reduction)
+- Model Evaluation & Hyperparameter Tuning
+- Feature Engineering & Data Preprocessing

-## 🛠 Tools Used
+## 🛠 Tools & Libraries
+- Python
+- Scikit-learn
+- pandas, numpy
-- Python, pandas, matplotlib, seaborn
+- matplotlib, seaborn
-- Jupyter Notebook for analysis
+- Jupyter Notebook

-## 📂 How to Run
+## 📂 How to Use
-1. Clone the repo
+1. Clone this repository
-2. Install dependencies:
-   `pip install pandas matplotlib seaborn`
-3. Open `netflix_data_analysis.ipynb` in Jupyter
+2. Navigate to any project folder
+3. Run the Jupyter notebooks to explore the analysis and models

-## 📌 Conclusion
+## 📌 Note
-The analysis provides insights into content trends and audience preferences on Netflix.
+Each project folder contains a separate README explaining its objective, dataset, and results.

+---

+*Feel free to explore, learn, and contribute!*